ethicalAndroid/Snake-Eyed-Heroes/Rolling-Dice.md

 ## Rolling to Kill

 If you are trying to kill something, then you must roll the very specific **Kill** challenge.
 This is the only challenge that is always Deadly.
+Rolling to Kill is a Tiered Challenge, with 2 successful outcomes.

+Rolling a 3-4 will deal 1 damage to the target, but it will place you in a Bad situation.
+Rolling a 5-6 will deal 2 damage to the target, and it will lead to a Favorable outcome.

+Dealing damage removes that much Life from the target.

-**Kill Challenge**: Deadly | Rating 5 | Victorious Outcome
+**Kill Challenge**: Deadly
+-- 3-4: 1 damage, Bad outcome
+-- 5-6 = 2 damage, Favorable outcome

 ## Items